When Mob Justice Isn’t Good Enough

 No argument here.
 In fact, we‘ve touched on this before.

-4 responses to “When Mob Justice Isn’t Good Enough”
+4 Responses to “When Mob Justice Isn’t Good Enough”

-1. mjb003 Avatar
+1. mjb003 Says:

 Maybe we could go back to regular keys.
 I sometimes feel locked out with those key cards as it is.

-2. nerdbert Avatar
+2. nerdbert Says:

 The Constitution authorizes Letters of Marque.
 It’s time to issuing them for digital piracy.

-3. Ian in Iowa Avatar
+3. Ian in Iowa Says:

 Was there a reason the hotel’s key card system was on an externally-accessible machine?
 If so, periodic off-site backups might’ve made the ransomware a nuisance– Re-image the PC(s) controlling the system, restore from backups, and you’re back in business.
 And maybe tighten up the firewall or take the system off-line while you’re at it.